RajeshAnand19/EL-GY6123_MachineLearning/README.md

-# EL-GY6123_MachineLearning
+# EL-GY6123 MachineLearning

-This repository is based on the coursework Introduction to Machine Learning in python by Sundeep Rangan for graduate students EL-GY 6123
+This repository is based on the coursework Introduction to Machine Learning in python by Sundeep Rangan I took during Fall 20 semester.

 Tools : Scikit Learn, Keras, TensorFlow
 The following uploads are the homeworks completed using Google Colaboratory and Jupyter notebook